Books by Polybius

 The Best Roman History Books, recommended by Ross King

-To write The Shortest History of Ancient Rome, bestselling author Ross King returned to the primary sources and the accounts Roman and Greek historians wrote about the city’s past.
-He talks us through some of his favourites, from Polybius—who wrote during the heyday of the Republican era—to Cassius Dio, who penned his magnum opus as the Roman Empire was on its decline.
+To write The Shortest History of Ancient Rome, bestselling author Ross King went back to the insightful and often entertaining accounts Roman and Greek historians gave of the city’s past.
+He talks us through some of his favourites, from Polybius—who wrote during the Roman Republic’s heyday—to Cassius Dio, who penned his magnum opus as the Roman Empire was in its decline.

 The best books on War and Foreign Policy, recommended by John David Lewis